msuv08/seam-carving/README.md

 </div>

-### Optimal Pixel Paths
+### Generating Low-Cost Energy Matrices
 - Once a gradient map has been produced, the process to identify pixel paths is made easier.
-The next step is generating heat maps, in both the vertical and horizontal directions
+The next step is generating heatmaps, in both the vertical and horizontal directions, to represent the low-cost energy matrix.
--
-- The simple Sobel convolution filter helped us identify "important" areas in our input image, which will consequently be ignored by the seam-carving algorithm.
-- Since pixel paths will be continuos, they will be defined as having 3 ways to branch out, better known as an 8-connected path.

 <div align="center">